Sign in →

 ALPHA-1-ANTITRYPSIN PHENOTYPE

 The interpretive report will identify the alleles present.
-For rare alleles, the report will indicate whether or not they have been associated with reduced quantitative levels of alpha-1-antitrypsin.
+For rare alleles, the report will indicate whether they have been associated with reduced quantitative levels of alpha-1-antitrypsin.

 Day(s) Performed